 - Play dates – these are keeping us busy right now.
 Call up a friend (or friends) and pick a place to meet.
 It can be at a house, or if you are looking to get out, a park or museum is great.

 - Colouring pages – my kids are into colouring frenzy right now.
-Blank sheets of paper become a crayon canvas but also check out the web for some fun printables like the Disney Junior website.
+Blank sheets of paper become a crayon canvas but also check out the web for some fun printables.

 - Obstacle course – keep them active, even if you are inside on hot or rainy days!

 - Old school games outside – What Time is it Mr. Wolf and Hopscotch are favourites around here!

 - Go to the library (or make one at home!)

 - Set up a sprinkler for some water fun.
 Don’t have one?
 Fill a huge bucket with water.
 Kids and water will make their own fun!